 8. Apple Cider Vinegar

-Apple cider vinegar (or “ACV”) is a natural antimicrobial, and can inhibit the growth of a certain type of bacteria that is high in lipopolysaccharides (LPS), endotoxins that increase intestinal permeability and cause leaky gut.19,20 ACV also helps your body create hydrochloric acid (HCL).
+Apple cider vinegar (or “ACV”) is a natural antimicrobial.
+It can inhibit the growth of a certain type of bacteria that is high in lipopolysaccharides (LPS).
+These are endotoxins that increase intestinal permeability and cause leaky gut.19,20 ACV also helps your body create hydrochloric acid (HCL).
 Contrary to what you might think, people dealing with GI issues such as gastroesophageal reflux disease (GERD) or acid reflux are actually low in stomach acid.21 Use ACV to naturally increase your body’s level of HCL to aid in digestion and nutrient absorption, as well as support a healthy immune response.22

 I use apple cider vinegar in so many different recipes, from cassava tortillas to tangy coleslaw!
 It makes a great addition to salad dressings and homemade condiments as well.

 Repairing your gut is the first essential step of The Myers Way®.
-Now that you know the perfect gut-repairing foods to add to your diet, you can start on your journey to optimal health and begin living the symptom-free life you deserve!
+My Guide to the Gut ECourse gives you the information and tools you need to take control and return your gut to optimal health.
+It includes complete information on the foods to enjoy that will support your gut.
+You’re off to a great start with these first eight!
+Now continue your journey to optimal health and begin living the symptom-free life you deserve!